xo-xo-xo-xo/dotfiles/README.md

 # Personal use dotfiles

 These are the dotfiles I use on my own machine.
-They rely heavily on waypaper post commands and scripts to integrate pywal into every program I use.
+They rely heavily on waypaper post commands and scripts to dynamically integrate pywal into every program I use.

 Feel free to write an issue if you're having trouble using these (please don't, they're a mess).